Dixie Mafia: Infiltration into law enforcement

-The Dixie Mafia developed a huge presence within the local law enforcement system.
-The Federal Bureau of Investigation reported on this infiltration: “It was out of control,” said retired Special Agent Keith Bell, referring to the level of corruption in Biloxi and Harrison County—so much so that in 1983 federal authorities would designate the entire Harrison County Sheriff’s Office as a criminal enterprise.”
-The Dixie Mafia sheriffs and officers loyal to them “were doing anything and everything illegal down [there]...
+The Dixie Mafia was especially notorious for infiltrating law enforcement agencies in many poor Southern counties; members could easily use patronage, influence-peddling, and money to obtain jobs as sheriffs and sworn deputies.
+The Federal Bureau of Investigation reported on this infiltration: "It was out of control," said retired Special Agent Keith Bell, referring to the level of corruption in Biloxi and Harrison County—so much so that in 1983 federal authorities would designate the entire Harrison County Sheriff's Office as a criminal enterprise.
+The Dixie Mafia sheriffs and officers loyal to them "were doing anything and everything illegal down [there]...
 For money, [they] would release prisoners from the county jail, safeguard drug shipments, and hide fugitives.
-Anything you can think of, they were involved in.”
-In some locations the infiltration was so bad that “corrupt local sheriffs and deputies regularly extorted local businesses, aided prostitution, and in some cases murdered their political opponents in cold blood.”
-The Dixie Mafia did an exceptional job of infiltrating law enforcement, taking over positions that would have naturally opposed their operations, making an exorbitant amount of money.
+Anything you can think of, they were involved in."
+In some locations the infiltration was so bad that "corrupt local sheriffs and deputies regularly extorted local businesses, aided prostitution, and in some cases murdered their political opponents in cold blood."

 In popular culture

-The Dixie Mafia is featured in the American TV comedy shows Claws and The Righteous Gemstones.
+The Dixie Mafia is featured in the American TV shows Justified, Claws, The Righteous Gemstones, Tulsa King and Young Sheldon.
 It is an antagonist gang in the video game Mafia III.
+The fictitious leader of the Dixie Mafia in the game, Ritchie Doucet, is a prominent antagonist in the early section of the game.